mozilla/ActiveData/docs/jx.md

 #### Dereferencing with `nulls`

 The dot operator is a function.
 It too is impacted by the definition of `null`.
-Databases have only primitive concepts of objects and dereferencing.
+Most databases have primitive object accessors, if any.
+[MDX uses concise 'dot' access to members](https://docs.microsoft.com/en-us/sql/analysis-services/multidimensional-models/mdx/working-with-members-tuples-and-sets-mdx).

 JSON Expression